Kibbie Dome: Football

-The Kibbie Dome officially seats 16,000 for football.
+Up until 2011 the Kibbie Dome officially sat 16,000 spectators for football.
 By the end of Idaho's tenure in Division I FBS (formerly Division I-A) in the 2017 season, it was the second-smallest FBS venue.
 A record crowd of 19,878 was recorded for the eighth consecutive rivalry game victory over Boise State in November 1989, during the schools' I-AA Big Sky era.
 The football field runs an unorthodox east–west, but even with the new translucent upper end walls (2009 and 2011), sun location is not a major visibility issue.

 For two and a half seasons, 1999 to 2001, the Vandals used WSU's Martin Stadium in nearby Pullman as its home field, as Idaho transitioned back to Division I-A from Division I-AA.
 When Dennis Erickson returned as head coach in 2006, there was talk of adding a second deck to the Kibbie Dome to increase the football seating to 25,000, and building a new basketball arena.
 In February 2007, the state board of education appropriated funds to study expansion possibilities.
 On December 6, the board approved funding to begin design work for $52 million in improvements, including an expansion to 20,000 seats, lowering the elevation of the playing field, and other various safety and spectator improvements.
-However, the capacity was ultimately never expanded beyond its nominal 16,000.
+However, the capacity was ultimately never expanded beyond 16,000.

 When not used for football, the former AstroTurf football field was rolled up in about an hour to reveal 93000 sqft of polyurethane tartan surface, used for indoor tennis and track & field.
-The five-lane track is 290 m in length, and 9 tennis courts are lined on its infield.
+The five-lane track is 290 m in length, and nine tennis courts are lined on its infield.
 Basketball and volleyball courts are also lined on the tartan infield.
 The AstroTurf was spooled onto a large field-width reel at the base of the west wall.